scijava/scijava-jupyter-kernel/README.md

 - Drop it in your Fiji plugins directory.
 - Start Fiji and launch `Analyze > Jupyter Kernel > Install Scijava Kernel`.
 - Set the path to your Python binary.
-- Choose a language (for example `jython` or `groovy`) or you can choose to install all the available languages.
 - Choose a log level.

-- Check the kernels have been installed with : `jupyter kernelspec list`.
+- Check the kernel has been installed with : `jupyter kernelspec list`.
 - Launch `jupyter notebook` or `jupyter lab` and **select the kernel you want in the kernel list**.

 ![Scijava Jupyter Kernel Installation](teaser.gif)